Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 fresh breath after oil pulling

-If you’re exploring oil pulling for white teeth, you’ll quickly discover a major bonus benefit: dramatically improved breath.
+If you’re exploring oil pulling for white teeth, you will quickly discover a major bonus benefit: dramatically improved breath.
 The bacteria on your tongue and in your mouth are a primary cause of bad breath (halitosis).
 Oil pulling acts as a powerful, natural mouthwash by physically reducing these bacteria colonies.
-Often within the first week, you’ll notice a significant improvement in breath freshness that feels pure and lasts much longer than the temporary mask of a strong mint or commercial mouthwash.
+Often within the first week, you will notice a significant improvement in breath freshness that feels pure and lasts much longer than the temporary mask of a strong mint or commercial mouthwash.

 healthy, pink gums after oil pulling